LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

         provided *LS* or *M* input objects, or the current ``N_Vector`` module.

+   **Notes:**
-   **Notes:**  If *LS* is a matrix-free linear solver, then the *M* argument should be ``NULL``.
+      If *LS* is a matrix-free linear solver, then the *M* argument should be ``NULL``.

       If *LS* is a matrix-based linear solver, then the template mass matrix *M* will be used in the solve process, so if additional storage is required within the ``SUNMatrix`` object (e.g. for factorization of a banded matrix), ensure that the input object is allocated with sufficient size.

       If called with *time_dep* set to ``SUNFALSE``, then the mass matrix is only computed and factored once (or when either :c:func:`ARKStepReInit()` or :c:func:`ARKStepResize()` are called), with the results reused throughout the entire ARKStep simulation.

       Unlike the system Jacobian, the system mass matrix is not approximated using finite-differences of any functions provided to ARKStep.
-Hence, use of the a matrix-based *LS* requires the user to provide a mass-matrix constructor routine (see :c:type:`ARKLsMassFn` and :c:func:`ARKStepSetMassFn()`).
+Hence, use of the a matrix-based *LS* requires the user to provide a mass-matrix constructor routine (see :c:type:`ARKLsMassFn` and
+      :c:func:`ARKStepSetMassFn()`).

       Similarly, the system mass matrix-vector-product is not approximated using finite-differences of any functions provided to ARKStep.
-Hence, use of a matrix-free *LS* requires the user to provide a mass-matrix-times-vector product routine (see :c:type:`ARKLsMassTimesVecFn` and :c:func:`ARKStepSetMassTimes()`).
+Hence, use of a matrix-free *LS* requires the user to provide a mass-matrix-times-vector product routine (see
+      :c:type:`ARKLsMassTimesVecFn` and :c:func:`ARKStepSetMassTimes()`).

-.. _Usage.ARKStep.NonlinearSolvers:
+.. _ARKODE.Usage.ARKStep.NonlinearSolvers:

 Nonlinear solver interface functions
 -------------------------------------------

-When changing the nonlinear solver in ARKStep, after the call to :c:func:`ARKStepCreate()` but before any calls to :c:func:`ARKStepEvolve()`, the user's program must create the appropriate ``SUNNonlinearSolver`` object and call :c:func:`ARKStepSetNonlinearSolver()`, as documented below.
+When changing the nonlinear solver in ARKStep, after the call to :c:func:`ARKStepCreate` but before any calls to :c:func:`ARKStepEvolve()`, the user's program must create the appropriate ``SUNNonlinearSolver`` object and call :c:func:`ARKStepSetNonlinearSolver()`, as documented below.
 If any